-The following discussion and analysis of our results of operations, financial condition and plan of operations should be read in conjunction with (i) our audited financial statements for the year ended March 31, 2015 and (ii) the audited financial statements of NHC for the year ended March 31, 2014 and for the period from January 22, 2013 (inception) to March 31, 2013.
+The following discussion and analysis of our results of operations, financial condition and plan of operations should be read in conjunction with our audited financial statements for the year ended March 31, 2015.
 The discussion below contains forward-looking statements that involve risks, uncertainties and assumptions.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including, but not limited to, those set forth under "Item 1.
 Business - Business Uncertainties and Going Concern Risk" and elsewhere in our annual report on Form 10-K for the fiscal year ended March 31, 2015.